-The Seminary’s commitment to the Scriptures leads to a system of doctrine in which the great fundamentals of the Christian faith are affirmed and expounded.
+DTS stands unequivocally committed to God’s inerrant Scriptures.
+This commitment leads to a system of doctrine in which the great fundamentals of the Christian faith are af rmed and expounded.
 The doctrines of evangelical orthodoxy are taught in the framework of premillennial, dispensational theology, derived from a consistent grammatical- historical interpretation of the Bible.

 The study of the entire Bible is a central characteristic of the DTS curriculum.
-Every student in a master’s-level program (except Master of Arts in Biblical Exegesis and Linguistics) studies the 66 books of the Bible in expositional and exegetical courses.
+Every student in a professional master’s-level ministry degree program studies the 66 books of the Bible in expositional and exegetical courses.

-Two and one-half years of Greek and two years of Hebrew enable ThM students to develop exegetical skills basic to their own inductive examination of the written Word.
+Two-and-a-half years of Greek and two years of Hebrew enable ThM students to develop exegetical skills basic to their own inductive examination of the written Word.

 A DTS education, however, extends beyond the academic pursuit of biblical and theological disciplines to the art of communicating biblical truth effectively.
-Courses in ministry and communication seek to cultivate in students a sensitivity to spiritual needs, zeal for world missions, fervor in evangelism, and Spirit-filled enthusiasm for effectively communicating the Word of God.
+Courses in ministry and communication seek to cultivate in students a sensitivity to spiritual needs, zeal for world missions, fervor in evangelism, and Spirit- lled enthusiasm for effectively communicating the Word of God.

 of biblical and related subjects.
-All this is designed to prepare students to communicate the Word of God in the power of the Spirit of God.
+All of this is designed to prepare students to communicate the Word of God in the power of His Spirit.

-Commitment to Missions
+A Strong Commitment to Missions

-Students in most of the Seminary’s master’s-level degree programs are required to take at least one course in the Department of World Missions and Intercultural Studies.
+Students in most of the seminary’s master’s-level degree programs are required to take at least one course in the Department of World Missions and Intercultural Studies.
 A number of elective courses are available to students desiring greater exposure to missions issues in North America or abroad.